aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-embedded-dgn-files/_index.md

 ---
-title: How to Use Aspose.CAD: Export Embedded DGN Files to PDF
+title: 'How to Use Aspose.CAD: Export Embedded DGN Files to PDF'
 linktitle: Exporting Embedded DGN Files
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to use Aspose.CAD for .NET to export embedded DGN files to PDF quickly.
 This step‑by‑step guide covers prerequisites, code flow, and best practices.